Skip to main content

 Revisiting Prostate Cancer Risk the Saturation Model

-The historical belief that raising testosterone levels would invariably fuel the growth of was based on research from the 1940s involving men who were castrated.
+The historical belief that raising testosterone levels would invariably fuel the growth of prostate cancer was based on research from the 1940s involving men who were castrated.
 This led to decades of clinical caution.
 However, modern research has led to the development of the Prostate Saturation Model, which provides a more sophisticated explanation of the relationship between testosterone and prostate tissue.

 This model posits that the androgen receptors within the prostate can become saturated at relatively low levels of testosterone.
 Once these receptors are fully occupied, providing additional testosterone does not produce a further stimulatory effect on prostate tissue, including cancerous tissue.